Schedule A (Form 1040): A guide to itemized deductions for US expats

 Key categories of itemized deductions on Schedule A

-Here’s a breakdown of what you can deduct on Schedule A:
+Here's a breakdown of what you can deduct on Schedule A, including rules that are especially relevant for expats living abroad:

 Medical and dental expenses